-- Route laid out. - Mail contract obtained. - Kearney to Black Hills stage and mail line established.
-[Gilbert Fosdick, driver] - 3 Kearney businessmen took loads of freight that summer.
+- Route laid out.

+- Mail contract obtained.

+- Kearney to Black Hills stage and mail line established.
+[Gilbert Fosdick, driver]

+- 3 Kearney businessmen took loads of freight that summer.
 One was Ex-mayor Nathan Campbell.
-Another built 4-tier chicken coop on his wagon Both spring chickens and "matronly" according to his ad in the paper.
+Another built 4-tier chicken coop on his wagon Filled with chickens - both spring chickens and "matronly"

+According to his ad in the paper.

 Sidney won - closer on UP railroad to the Black Hills Dake's bank failed in 1879 largely due to loses in this venture.

-Crime

-A writer of a Come Back Letter says, "During my residence in Kearney from 1874 to 1878, law and order was an unknown quantity."
+Crime A writer of a Come Back Letter says, "During my residence in Kearney from 1874 to 1878, law and order was an unknown quantity."

-First Marshall elected - W. M. Thomas.
+First Marshall elected - W. M Thomas.

-Everyone had a garden - Most folks kept a cow "Mrs. Mary Wolher had a cow which used to get in Fanny May's garden.
+Everyone had a garden - Most folks kept a cow Crime in Kearney "During my residence in Kearney from 1874 to 1878, law and order was an unknown quantity." •W. M. Thomas - first town marshal •Trouble with cowboys Mrs. Mary Wolher had a cow which used to get in Fanny May's garden.
 The marshall caught the cow & was going to put her in the Pound.
 He took her past Mrs. Wolher's house.
 She come out with an 18 inch steak knife & told him to let go of the cow.
 He let her have the cow without any argument.
-He knew Mary & thought it better to let the cow go." [from another Come Back letter] Andreas, 1890 - Problems with the cowboys.
+He knew Mary & thought it better to let the cow go.

+1890 History of Nebraska (Andreas) - Buffalo County chapter - Problems with the cowboys.
 Ft.
-Kearny 10 mile square military reservation still government property

-Could not be claimed

-Cattlemen used it for grazing.
+Kearny 10 mile square military reservation still government property Could not be claimed Cattlemen used it for grazing.

 Cattle from here would be taken to the Indian agencies.
-Cattle caused damage to homesteader's crops.
+Cattle cause damage to homesteader's crops.